Earthquake casualty estimation: Existing earthquake loss alert services

-By email, the QLARM team is distributing estimates of human losses (numbers of fatalities and injured), in addition to calculations of mean damage for each settlement in their database, following earthquakes worldwide since October 2003.
-Up to May 2010, these estimates were based on a program and data set called QUAKELOSS, since that time the alerts are based on the second generation tool and data set called QLARM, including a map showing the mean damage expected for affected settlements.
-The first 10 years of near-real-time earthquake alerts by this team can be found in.
+Since October 2003, the QLARM team has been sending emails with estimates of human casualties and calculations for mean damage by settlement following earthquakes.
+Until May 2010, these estimates were based on a program and data set called QUAKELOSS; since then, alerts are based on the second generation tool and data set called QLARM, which includes a map showing the expected mean damage for affected settlements.
+The first 10 years of near-real-time earthquake alerts by this team can be found in the article,"Ten Years of Real-time Earthquake Loss Alerts" in Earthquake Hazard, Risk and Disasters.
 Recent alerts can be found on the web page of the International Centre for Earth Simulation Foundation (ICES), Geneva.

 The National Earthquake Information Center of the USGS has been issuing PAGER alerts by email since April 2009.
 They contain a color code reflecting the seriousness of the event, the number of people estimated to have been exposed to the various likely intensity levels, tectonic information about the epicentral area, and consequences that had resulted from previous nearby earthquakes.

-Global Disaster Alert and Coordination System (GDACS)) has been issuing color-coded earthquake alerts since September 2005.
+Global Disaster Alert and Coordination System (GDACS) has been issuing color-coded earthquake alerts since September 2005.
 These reports contain comments on the socio-economic conditions of the epicentral area.
 As a measure of the level of seriousness, they use only the number of people within set radii of distance.
 This information can be misleading because the parameters, which control the extent of a disaster, are ignored (magnitude, depth, transmission properties, building stock characteristics, and time of day).